kasramp/UbuntuIndicatorWeather/installation.md

 ### Via source code
 At the moment other Linux distributions users have to rely on source code to use this indicator.
 To do that, download `.tar.gz` package of your desired version from releases section and uncompress it to any desire location.

-After that run the installation script with root permission:

-`sudo ./install.sh`

 Before proceeding to the next step make sure that you have the following packages installed on your system.
 - Python >= 2.7
 - Python gtk library